| |

 reversal in capital flows''.
 On the other, it downplays

-flows ''speaks well for the resiliency of developing
+capital flows ''speaks well for the resiliency of

-economies and for the ability of international financial
+developing economies and for the ability of international

 An alternative view would be that many emerging market

-capital flows, are fast approaching a situation where
+these capital flows, are fast approaching a situation

-they are vulnerable to financial crises, with the current
+where they are vulnerable to financial crises, with

-crises more intense.
-What is more, it appears that prudential
+make these crises more intense.
+What is more, it appears

-garnering large and quick profits rather than minimising
+quick profits rather than minimising risks seems to

 has ensured that since the late 1970s, the newly discovered